cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLMOPT_PIPELINING.md

 }
 ~~~

-# HISTORY
+# AVAILABILITY

-The multiplex support bit was added in 7.43.0.
-HTTP/1 Pipelining support was
+Added in 7.16.0.
+Multiplex support bit added in 7.43.0.
+HTTP/1 Pipelining
-disabled in 7.62.0.
+support was disabled in 7.62.0.

-Since 7.62.0, **CURLPIPE_MULTIPLEX** is enabled by default.

-Before that, default was **CURLPIPE_NOTHING**.

-# %AVAILABILITY%

 # RETURN VALUE

-curl_multi_setopt(3) returns a CURLMcode indicating success or error.

-CURLM_OK (0) means everything was OK, non-zero means an error occurred, see
-libcurl-errors(3).
+Returns CURLM_OK if the option is supported, and CURLM_UNKNOWN_OPTION if not.